AndersonPech/OpenGL_2D/JUSTIFICATION.md

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 After 15 seconds the death star should change to an explosion.
 The explosion should be animated.
 After 15 seconds the explosion will go back to the death star texture.
+Circle is loaded with death star.
+Texture loaded in for x wing.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 Render loop in main and initialisation.
-Load explosion key to create the animation by swapping the textures.
+Load explosion key to create the animation by swapping the textures. vert1 vert2 vert3 and shader1 shader2 shader3 hold the textures.
+3 different textures were used due to the 3 objects.

 ### Section 5: Subjective Mark

 ### How have you fulfilled this requirement?

 Uses points and blending and changing of colours.
+Death star and explosion to emulate the star wars a new hope when luke destroys death star.
+Explosion is animated.
+Blends in to background.
+Stars move giving a "hyperspeed" visual.

 ### When your application is run, what should the tutor look for or do to see that you have fulfilled this requirement?

 Stars, death star, explosion changing colours.
+Star moving towards.
+Death star rotating.

 ### Where in the code should tutors look to see that you've fulfilled this requirement?

 Main function, stars, circle, ship files.
+Loadexplosion to create the animation.

 ## Use of External Libraries